 If your deposit is 20% of the house’s value then the loan could be up to 80%, provided you can afford the regular mortgage repayments.
 That means your mortgage could be up to four times your deposit.
 So a deposit of $100,000 would mean you’re eligible for a mortgage of $400,000 to buy a home worth $500,000.

 Borrowing more than 80% of a home’s value

-It’s sometimes possible to borrow up to 95% of a property’s value, which means you would only need a 5% deposit.
+If you’re going to live in the property, it’s sometimes possible to borrow up to 95% of a property’s value, which means you would only need a 5% deposit.
 Obviously there is more risk involved, particularly if house prices fall.
 The lender will usually charge you a higher interest rate to cover the added risk.
 This would typically continue until the amount you owe becomes less than 80% of the property’s value, because you have repaid some of what you owe and/or the property has increased in value.
-If your deposit is looking kind of minimalist, Squirrel recently launched a new service for buying a property with a deposit as low as 5% of the purchase price.

 Understanding your disposable income

 If two of you are applying together, click the tab that says ‘there’s two of us’.
 Otherwise leave it on ‘single’ applicant.

 - Enter your salary.
 To make this easy you can choose an annual, monthly, fortnightly or weekly period.